 A Tiny Tweak for Cheryl

-She’s the London Web Girl, so I’d love to see some photos of Cheryl hanging out in London using some of the iconic sights.
+But she’s the London Web Girl, so I’d love to see some photos of Cheryl hanging out in London using our iconic sights.

 Show What You can do for Your Clients

 If you’re a web designer, giving in to website shame is not an option.

 Your prospective clients will judge your ability to give them what they need by your own website.